AOA Cream: History

 During early 2016, FNC Entertainment announced the formation of the subgroup.
 In early February of the same year, the label began providing teasers of the members on their upcoming debut.
 In 2016, they were featured in Cosmopolitan.

 Their debut single, "I'm Jelly Baby", was released on February 11, 2016.
 The single peaked at No. 26 on the Korean Gaon charts.
 In late 2019, the group performed the single on the TV show Queendom.

-On January 1, 2021, FNC Entertainment announced that Yuna's contract had expired, and that she would be leaving the company.
+On January 1, 2021, FNC Entertainment announced that Yuna's contract had expired.

+In 2023, Hyejeong left FNC Entertainment.

+On May 22, 2024, Dohwa announced through her personal social media that she had left FNC Entertainment following the expiration of her contract.